It’s great when a reader’s questions prompts a huge and useful blog post. I recently had this email:

 Keep up the good work, love all your posts.

-Linda Zanella was brought up on the Central Coast and spent many holidays herself at Port Stephens.
+Linda Zanella is the writer of this post, with additional reporting by Seana.
+Linda was brought up on the Central Coast and spent many holidays herself at Port Stephens.
 She’s visited with her own son more recently so she knows all the best places to go.

 Port Stephens has something for everyone.
 It has a magnificent harbour twice the size of Sydney harbour and the biggest sand dunes in the Southern Hemisphere.